This topic describes how to install the OSS SDK for iOS.

 Compatible with IPv6-only networks

 Domain name resolution in wireless networks is subject to hijackings.
-To address this issue, the OSS mobile SDK imports HTTPDNS for domain name resolution and directly uses IP addresses to request the OSS server.
+To address this issue, OSS SDKs for mobile devices imports HTTPDNS for domain name resolution and directly uses IP addresses to request the OSS server.
 In an IPv6-only network, compatibility issues may occur.
-The App Store has officially issued the review requirements for applications, requiring applications to be IPv6-only network compatible.
+Apple has officially issued the review requirements for applications, which requires applications to be IPv6-only network compatible.
 To meet this requirement, the SDK starts to be compatible from V2.5.0.
 In the later version, aside from -ObjC settings, two system libraries must be imported:

 libresolv.tbd CoreTelephony.framework SystemConfiguration.framework